Midburn/midburn-k8s/README.md

 ## Helm configuration values

-The default values are at `values.yaml` - these are used in the chart template files (under `templates` directory)
+The default values are at `values.yaml` - these are used in the chart template files (under `templates` and `charts` directories)

-Each environment can override these values using `values.ENVIRONMENT_NAME.yaml`
+Each environment can override these values using `environments/ENVIRONMENT_NAME/values.yaml`

-Finally, automation scripts write values to `values.ENVIRONMENT_NAME.auto-updated.yaml` using the `update_yaml.py` script
+Finally, automation scripts write values to `environments/ENVIRONMENT_NAME/values.auto-updated.yaml` using the `update_yaml.py` script

 ## Secrets